mfkiwl/IntNavLib/README.md

 ## TODOs

-- write error plot script from 2 profiles, so that we can evaluate perfo of ros node

-- ros2 app: handle queue sizes (drop if full). log result to file for starters, to verify. use cond variables in waits. do data lag compensation (add delays in bag writer)
+- ros2 app: handle queue sizes (drop if full). log result to file for starters, to verify. use cond variables in waits. do data lag compensation (add delays in bag writer).
+Huge apparent biases werre due to profile logging to file problems. viz position uncertainty as ellipsoid

-- write test bash script to run all demos. launch it at each commit
+- write test bash script to run all demos. launch it at each commit to check for bugs

-- no malloc?

 - refactor to improve readability. review input arguments, comment headers google-style

-- Write an app with an interface class to have cleaner demo code.
-This way you isolate core from file ops.

 - profile code with valgrind

 - Remove dependencies: place eigen in include dir

 ## Future development

+- write profile generator, navcam simulator

 - Fuse map matching